nawabahmadreshi/documentation/pages/third-party-integrations/adobe-analytics.md

 Finally, review the integration, scroll to the bottom of the screen and click *Activate Now* to enable the integration.

-{% image src="/img/pages/third-party-integrations/adobe-analytics/final-activation.png" quarter center %}
+{% image src="/img/pages/third-party-integrations/adobe-analytics/final-activation.png" half center %}

 ## Retrieve your Adobe Analytics Information